 Specially puzzling about this list is the item mentioned first, viz.
 Vidyā, which means “learning’ or cultivating some branch of knowledge.
 There is not much difficulty to understand why wage-earning, servitude, etc., are to be considered normally incompatible with noble birth.
 But what possibly is wrong about vidyā or learning, so that a dvija should be advised to avoid it normally, or to accept it only under conditions of dire distress?

 The commentators Medhātithi and Kulluka Bhatta naturally feel that some clarification is necessary about this point.
 The clarification offered by both is quite striking.
 The word vidyā or learning is to be understood here in a specific sense.
 It is learning or ‘discipline’ in its non-scriptural or anti-scriptural form, i.e. in the form in which the physicians, logicians, poison-removers, etc., understand it.
-As Kulluka Bhatta very pointedly says: vidyā vedavidyā-vyatirikta-vaidya- tarka-visāpanayana-ādi-vidyā–“ by learning is meant here those specific forms of learning which are different from the learning of the Vedas, as for example the kind of learning cultivated by the physicians, logicians, poison-removers etc.” Two points about this clarification need specially to be noted.
-First, the kind of learning the physicians cultivate is not only characteristically different from scriptural learning but also derogatory from the standpoint of the latter.
+As Kulluka Bhatta very pointedly says: vidyā vedavidyā-vyatirikta-vaidya- tarka-visāpanayana-ādi-vidyā–“ by learning is meant here those specific forms of learning which are different from the learning of the Vedas, as for example the kind of learning cultivated by the physicians, logicians, poison-removers etc.” [Clearly] the kind of learning the physicians cultivate is not only characteristically different from scriptural learning but also derogatory from the standpoint of the latter.
 Hence, though the persons of noble birth are encouraged to cultivate learning in the scriptural sense, they are under normal conditions forbidden to study medicine.”

 Classical Ayurveda thus has its origins in a wide variety of individuals and groups who separated early on from mainstream Vedic society, became wandering groups of healers, and then consolidated their accumulated knowledge in several ways including, most importantly, the Buddhist canon.
 The remarkable Sanskrit texts of Charaka-samhita and Sushruta-samhita derived their content from this consolidated knowledge and rational ways of thinking.
 Most of these developments occurred in the northern regions of the Indian subcontinent.
 In future posts we will see how this knowledge then spread throughout India and underwent further changes.